'All the beds are taken up by Covid victims': Hospitals in the South are running out of space or staff - KVIA

 The study suggests people who got Covid-19 in 2020 and didn’t get vaccinated were more than twice as likely to be reinfected in May or June 2021, compared with people who also had Covid-19 but were later fully vaccinated.

-“If you have had Covid-19 before, please still get vaccinated,” CDC Director Dr. Rochelle Walensky said Friday.
+“If you have had Covid-19 before, please still get vaccinated,” Walensky said Friday.

 There is no minimum time to wait between recovering from Covid-19 and getting vaccinated, the CDC said.

-“Getting the vaccine is the best way to protect yourself and others around you, especially as the more contagious Delta variant spreads around the country,” Walensky said
+“Getting the vaccine is the best way to protect yourself and others around you,” Walensky said, “especially as the more contagious Delta variant spreads around the country.”

 Almost half the country is not fully vaccinated, including children under 12 who are not yet eligible but are still vulnerable to Covid-19.